martinrybak/mainstream/README.md

 `StreamBuilder` is one of the most powerful widgets in Flutter.
 Like `AnimatedBuilder` and `ValueListenableBuilder`, it can be used to selectively rebuild only parts of a widget, which is very efficient.

 However `StreamBuilder` does not provide a way to receive callbacks for a Stream's `data`/`error`/`done` events.
 Often we may want to respond to those events by performing an action.
 For example, updating a `Navigator`.
-To do this with a `StreamBuilder` would require an additional stream listener.
-However this requires the boilerplate of creating a `StatefulWidget` and canceling our subscription.
+Doing this from inside the `builder` callback is unreliable because Flutter can call the `build()` method many times.
+So we need an additional stream listener.
+However this requires the boilerplate of creating a `StatefulWidget` and canceling our stream subscription.
 Also, if our stream is not a broadcast stream (meaning it supports multiple listeners), we might have to avoid using a `StreamBuilder` altogether.

 ```
 class Home extends StatefulWidget {